said-alrove/order-summary-component/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Order summary component solution

-This is a solution to the [Profile card component](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub/profile-card-component-V_W91T3Q5).
+This is a solution to the [Order summary component](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub/order-summary-component-71-patternsass-ahZRW2gVy).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Screenshot